-Because it looks to me like 80% of the people on this planet are addicted to something.
+Because being sober, it looks to me like the majority of people on this planet are addicted to something.
 So it might be worth it to find out if you belong to that group or not.
-If you do, you can quit and become more free (who doesn’t like that?).
+If you do, you can quit and become more free.
 If you don’t, you should have no problem with the following fun challenge:

 For the next 30 days, pick one of the following: